VLety/fastApiProject/README.md

 > Never add configuration files to the repository!
 This is due to potential security issues and problems with updates delivery.

 > [!IMPORTANT]
-> There are many approaches to avoid config problem - we will use the initial creation of configuration files from the project templates.
+> There are many approaches to avoid "config problem" - we will use the initial creation of configuration files from the project config templates.

 Copy all 4 config template files from ./setup/config to the base project's ./config folder and rename them by removing the "template" extension.
 ```